openstack/diskimage-builder/README.md

 * first-boot.d: Runs inside the image before rc.local.
 Scripts from here are good for doing per-instance configuration based on cloud metadata.

+You can create a file listing any binary packages that your outside-the-chroot hooks need in order to run:

+* binary-deps : list one native package per line.

 Third party flavours
 --------------------